bitgreen/bitgreen-node/doc/collator_guide.md

 #### Network
 The minimum symmetric networking speed is set to 500 Mbit/s (= 62.5 MB/s).
 This is required to support a large number of parachains and allow for proper congestion control in busy network situations.
-The specs posted above are not a hard requirement to run a validator, but are considered best practice.
-Running a validator is a responsible task; using professional hardware is a must in any way.
+The specs posted above are not a hard requirement to run a collator, but are considered best practice.
+Running a collator is a responsible task; using professional hardware is a must in any way.

 # 4. Installation